usegalaxy-au/infrastructure/integration-testing/README.md

 Located in workflows directory as `.ga` files.
 Install with Ephemeris `workflow-install` command.
 You will need an admin api key.

 1. Calling variants in non-diploid systems
-2. qc-report (part of rna-seq reads to counts)
-3. rna-seq reads to counts
+2. rna-seq reads to counts

 ### List of tools